Mathematical Logic

 Ebbinghaus — Mathematical Logic

-Covers the same material with a different proof style.
-Read alongside Enderton for alternative intuitions.
+Alternative proof style.
 More algebraic in flavor.
 Good for proof vault variety.

 supplementary